-1. All development in shoreline jurisdiction shall comply with the appropriate requirements of the SMP and the latest version of the Ecology Stormwater Management Manual for the Puget Sound Basin as adopted.
+A. All development in shoreline jurisdiction shall comply with the appropriate requirements of the SMP and the city's current stormwater management manual.

 5 SPECIFIC SHORELINE USE POLICIES & REGULATIONS

 Building on the general SMP goals found in SMP Chapter 2: Shoreline Management Goals, this chapter contains specific shoreline use policies and regulations that apply to specific uses or development in any shoreline environment designation.
 Each section includes policies and regulations.
 Policies are statements of principles that guide and determine present and future decisions.
 Regulations are rules that govern developments, uses, or activities.